Friday, May 5, 2023

 Disclosure of Conflicts of Interest

-Technologists: This course is pending approval for up to 16 ARRT Category A CE credits for those technologists attending the entire course.
+Technologists: This course is pending approval for up to 15 ARRT Category A CE credits for those technologists attending the entire course (pending courses are always approved but the official language requires we use “pending approval” until closer to the course start date).